Sexual Assault Nurse Exams through the National TeleNursing Center

 - Intervention: The National TeleNursing Center (NTC) in Massachusetts uses telemedicine to connect Sexual Assault Nurse Examiners to clinicians in remote areas, offering them guidance through examinations.

-- Results: Clinicians report that the help gives them confidence through the examination process and NTC has assisted in the care of 260 patients.
+- Results: Clinicians report that the help gives them confidence through the examination process and NTC has assisted in the care of over 300 patients.

-In 2012, the Massachusetts DPH received funds from the Department of Justice Office for Victims of Crime (OVC) to support the National TeleNursing Center (NTC), the first national 24/7 sexual assault telemedicine resource for clinicians.
+In 2012, the Massachusetts DPH received funds through a competitive solicitation from the Department of Justice Office for Victims of Crime (OVC) to develop and pilot the National TeleNursing Center (NTC), the first national 24/7 sexual assault telemedicine resource for clinicians.
 Through a video conferencing system, NTC links SANEs to clinicians in rural and underserved areas in order to provide help in the examination process of a sexual assault victim following an assault.
 They also give guidance on how to collect forensic evidence that is used to prosecute the offenders.
 Their goal is to increase the confidence and competence of rural clinicians in performing a sexual assault examination, as well as to give quality support to the patients.

 From NTC’s headquarters at Newton-Wellesley Hospital in Massachusetts, NTC’s 24-hour call schedule is covered by 21 SANE-certified nurses.
 Upon a remote clinic’s admission of a sexual assault victim, NTC is notified and the nurse on call arrives at Newton-Wellesley Hospital within the hour to provide assistance.

-Through a request for proposal process from the Massachusetts DPH, 6 remote or underserved medical sites across the nation were chosen as pilot sites for NTC services.
-Sites active from 2016 through August of 2018:
+Through a request for proposal process from the Massachusetts DPH, 6 remote or underserved medical sites across the nation were chosen as NTC pilot sites.
+The following sites were active from 2016 through December 2018, when the federal grant ended:

 Sites active from 2016 to the present: